Ramin9072/RMQPublisher/README.md

 # RMQPublisher

-- this source is for run RabbitMq
+- This source is for run RabbitMq
-- base on WORKER  best practice
+- Base on WORKER  best practice
 - Requeirments
-- need rapidmqon your system
+- Need rapidmqon your system